Olegshipu95/ShipOS/README.md

 ## Contributing

-We welcome contributions to ShipOS!
+We welcome contributions to untitled-os!
 However, **all contributors must sign our [Contributor Assignment Agreement](CONTRIBUTOR_ASSIGNMENT.md)** before their contributions can be accepted.

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines, code style requirements, and development workflow.